MicrosoftDocs/azure-docs/articles/azure-functions/functions-develop-vs.md

 1. In Visual Studio, open **Cloud Explorer**, expand **Storage Account** > **Your Storage Account**, then select **Properties** and copy the **Primary Connection String** value.

-2. In your project, open the local.settings.json project file and set the value of the **AzureWebJobsStorage** key to the connection string you copied.
+2. In your project, open the local.settings.json file and set the value of the **AzureWebJobsStorage** key to the connection string you copied.

 3. Repeat the previous step to add unique keys to the **Values** array for any other connections required by your functions.